GGiecold-zz/Cluster_Ensembles/README.md

 * setuptools
 * PyTables

+The ```pip install Cluster_Ensembles``` command mentioned below should automatically detect and, if applicable, install or update any of the afore-mentioned dependencies.

 As yet another prelimiary to running Cluster_Ensembles, you should also follow the few more instructions below.

 On CentOS, Fedora or some Red Hat Linux distribution: